For the first time since 2014, there’s an AP top 25 without Clemson in it

 Said Swinney, before the win over the Eagles: “There’s nobody I believe in more, trust or respect than Tony Elliott.
 This guy didn’t just forget football.
 Tony Elliott, he’s special and I’m not really concerned what other people think.
 I’m here every day.
 I know who the people are that are involved, I know what the issues are.
 We’ve been really, really good offensively here for a long time, and people are quick to forget that.

-“This has been a tough start for sure.
+“This has been a tough start, for sure.
 We’ve got a lot of pain, but there’s purpose in the pain.
 People can splinter or stay together.
 Tough times bring the best in some people and the worst in others, and you’ve got to find out who’s with you.
 It’s easy to be all in when everything’s great, but we’ve got to persevere through all this.”

 Clemson now gets a weekend off before traveling to Syracuse on Oct.
 15.